sora.body

 Note

-The following attributes are are returned from the Small-Body DataBase when database='sbdb' or from our temporary hardcoded Satellite DataBase when database='satdb':
+The following attributes are returned from the Small-Body DataBase when database='sbdb' or from our temporary hardcoded Satellite DataBase when database='satdb':

 orbit_class, spkid, albedo, H, G, diameter, density, GM, rotation, pole, BV, UB, smass, and tholen.